 3) Enter the new user's email address in the space at the top.
 If the person is a currently registered NetDocuments user, you will receive a message that the person already exists and it will ask you if you want to add them to your repository.
 If they have not been registered previously, you will be asked to create an account for them by entering some general information such as the full name of the person and assign the person a login username.
 The username will default to the user's email address.
 We recommend that you use this default setting.
 Make sure you set them as either an Internal or External user.
 For most users, select "non" for the repository admin type.
 For more information about Repository Administrators, see the last section on this page below.

 Sending a Welcome email

 If the "Send Welcome Email" box is checked, the new user will then be sent a notification by e-mail with the Login Username and a link so they can create their password and login.
-To send the Welcome email for an existing user, go to a user group that they are in, and check the box to send a welcome email.
-An email will be sent to all users in that group that have NOT logged in yet.
-Without the Welcome Email, a user can still create or reset their password by going to the "Need Login Assistance?" link on the login page.
+This can be left unchecked and the welcome message can be sent later.
 Learn how to Re-send the Welcome E-Mail.

 Changing a User's password

 If an administrator wants to change a user's password, they must use the Need Login Assistance? link on the login page and enter the person's email address or their Username.
 The person will be sent an email with a link to reset their password.
 An administrator cannot force a new password on another user.
 Passwords are not sent through an email.